jacksleight/statamic-bard-texstyle/docs/spots.md

 # Spots (Pro)

 Spots allow you to add dynamic elements within a line of text.
-These are useful for things like icons, footnotes, and dynamic text.
+These are useful for things like icons, footnotes, and live dates.

 [TOC]